 Internal Complaint Resolution

-Under 555 CMR 1.01(1), “[t]he head of an agency shall, within two [business] days of their receipt of a complaint” that “is related to minor matters” and “does not involve evidence or an allegation of” certain forms of “bias,” “force,” or “serious bodily injury or death,” ordinarily, among other things, “refer the complaint for resolution under the agency’s internal resolution policy, which shall comply with any minimum requirements established by the commission.”
+Under 555 CMR 1.01(1), “[t]he head of an agency shall, within two [business] days of their receipt of a complaint” that “is related to minor matters” and “does not involve evidence or an allegation of” certain forms of “bias,” “force,” or “serious bodily injury or death”: “refer the complaint for resolution under the agency’s internal resolution policy, which shall comply with any minimum requirements established by the commission”; or maintain and furnish documentation regarding the complaint as provided in the regulation “if the agency does not have an internal resolution policy, if the agency’s internal resolution policy is not in compliance with the minimum requirements established by the commission, or if the matter cannot be resolved under [an internal resolution policy] for any other reason.”
 Such provisions are consistent with M.G.L. c.
 6E, § 8(b)(1), which, as noted above, allows the Commission to “establish a minimum threshold and streamlined process for the reporting or handling of minor complaints that do not involve the use of force or allegations of biased behavior.”

 An agency’s “internal resolution policy” should, at a minimum, include adherence to the following provisions of 555 CMR 1.01(1)(a):